 Acute pancreatitis almost always causes severe upper abdominal pain.
 The pain can spread to your back and is usually accompanied by nausea and vomiting.
-Fever, circulation problems and a bloated stomach are other common symptoms.
+Other common symptoms include fever, a bloated stomach and feeling weak.

 The pain is usually sudden and so severe that most people go straight to a doctor.
-They will usually be referred to the hospital the same day.
+They typically go to a hospital the same day.

 Causes and risk factors